kent-map/chirpy/_posts/2026-06-24-dale-street-chatham.md

 He had a vegetable patch in our back garden and a wooden shed that smelt of creosote, where he stored packets of seeds and tobacco tins full of nuts, bolts and screws.
 Dad did all of our painting and decorating, including hanging multi-coloured 1970s wallpaper, closely  followed by 1980s chip paper painted with a ‘hint of something’ emulsion.

-70's wallpaper.jpg
+{% include embed/image.html src="wc:70's wallpaper.jpg

 Visitors to our house included the  pools man, the Kleeneze man, the Avon lady and the milkman, selling dreams and brushes, lipsticks and dairy.
 Another was the coalman, who would always turn up before Christmas.
 Our house didn’t have central heating, it had a gas fire in the back room and a coal fire in the front.
 We’d often wake up to find spirograph wheels of frost on the inside of our bedroom windows, but I don’t remember feeling the cold.
 <br><br>
 Sometimes during the summer a stranger wearing a trilby hat would come to our door offering to sharpen our knives...and the rag and bone man would roam the streets with his pony and trap, his howl loud and mournful.

-Rag-and-bone man, Streatham, London, 1985.jpg
+{% include embed/image.html src="wc:Rag-and-bone man, Streatham, London, 1985.jpg

 A few doors down from our house was the corner shop, Hygates, with its bright yellow double doors and a bell that jingled as you entered.
 The counter ran the length of the room and held a shelf full of Mother’s Pride and Sunblest loaves clothed in waxed paper wrappers.
 More often than not there would be a cat sleeping amongst them.
 Tess the dog would waddle out, closely followed by the proprietor and his big moustache.
 He would pop his head up over the hillside of confectionery that rose above the bread shelf and urge you to ‘come along, come along’ because his half-eaten breakfast (or lunch) was waiting for him at the rear of the shop.